Nevada Personal Injury Lawyers Representing Accident Victims in Sun Valley

 The community has enjoyed a stable population of just over 19,000 for the past decade or more, with the majority of the individuals being families.
 As of the 2000 census, 40.7% of the individuals had children under the age of 18, with 54.3% being married couples living together and 13.7% being a female householder with no husband present.
 What many of these families have in common (apart from having youngsters within their household) is a pool.

-Given the dry and semi-arid conditions of Sun Valley, a pool is the ideal way to cool off during the spring, summer, and even early weeks of fall.
+Given the dry and semi-arid conditions of Sun Valley, a pool is an ideal way to cool off during the spring, summer, and even early weeks of fall.

 Reinforcing Pool Safety Throughout Sun Valley